 What You Can Do

-If you have been exposed to an STD that has long-term effects and believe is was done maliciously, you may contact one of our lawyers to confidentially discuss the matter, and determine if you may have a civil lawsuit.
+If you have been exposed to an STD that has long-term effects and believe it was done maliciously, you may contact one of our New York personal injury lawyers to confidentially discuss the matter, and determine if you may have a civil lawsuit.
 To begin, use our contact form here, or call us during business hours at 800-400-8182.